Ethics code: IR.IAU.B.REC.1403.044

 Rights and permissions

-Aim: Physical exercise is a useful stimulus in improving cognitive function in the elderly, which seems to be mediated by stimulating the secretion of neurotrophic growth factors, including brain-derived neurotrophic factor.
-Therefore, the aim of the present study was to investigate the effect of functional training on brain-derived neurotrophic factor and executive functions in obese elderly men.
+Aims: Physical exercise is a useful stimulus for improving cognitive function in the elderly, and this effect appears to be mediated by stimulating the secretion of neurotrophic growth factors, including brain-derived neurotrophic factor.
+This study aimed to investigate the effect of functional training on brain-derived neurotrophic factor and executive functions in obese elderly men.

-Methods: The present study was a quasi-experimental study with a pre-test-post-test design.
-For this purpose, 30 elderly men living in a nursing home in Khorramabad, aged 60 to 75, were randomly assigned to two groups of 15: training and control.
-In the pre-test phase, blood was drawn from the participants after a 12-hour fast, and then the participants performed the Stroop task test.
-Physical training was performed for eight weeks, 3 sessions per week, each session lasting 40 minutes.
-The post-test phase was conducted 48 hours after the last training session and was conducted like the pre-test.
-Data were analyzed using paired t-test and univariate analysis of covariance.
+Materials & Methods: The present quasi-experimental study, using a pre-test/post-test design, was conducted with 30 elderly men living in a nursing home in Khorramabad, aged 60 to 75, who were randomly assigned to two groups: an experimental group (n=15) and a control group (n=15).
+In the pre-test phase, blood was drawn from participants after a 12-hour fast, and they then completed the Stroop task.
+Physical training was performed for eight weeks, 3 sessions per week, with each session lasting 40 minutes.
+The post-test phase was conducted 48 hours after the last training session and followed the same procedures as the pre-test.
+Data were analyzed using a paired t-test and univariate analysis of covariance.